Border Route Trail 2019

 - BRT Day 3: Pine Lake to Clearwater Lake (6/19/2019) - I’m writing this in my tent alongside Clearwater Lake.
 I’m trying to enjoy the haunting cries of the loons, but there are so many mosquitoes buzzing outside it sounds like a massive hive full of angry bees.

 - BRT Day 4: Clearwater Lake to Sock Lake (6/20/2019) - I slept in until 6:30 — yikes!
 But the guys were in no hurry to head out for Sock Lake, so we went about our chores and hit the trail at 8:30.
+The first several miles were just as the Alaska couple told us they'd be.
+First we had lots of mud and mosquitoes, but then we hit this lovely stretch called “The Longest Portage.”

 - BRT Day 5: Sock Lake to Western Terminus (6/21/2019) - The bulk of the campsites along the Border Route Trail are in the Boundary Waters Canoe Area Wilderness (BWCAW).
 There aren't many between the Western Terminus and the western end of the BWCAW.